 We are committed to considering all potential avenues for funding these remediation works and we will continue to investigate the possibility of using this funding but, at this stage, it appears very unlikely NHG would qualify as work will only be funded in situations where the financial viability of the landlord is risked by the cost of remediation works.

-Information about a second fund, aimed at supporting leaseholders and shared owners, is due to be released in July.
-This is expected to allow any portion of costs passed on to residents to be refunded and we look forward to finding out more.
+Information about a second fund, aimed at supporting leaseholders and shared owners, was released in July.
+This is expected to allow any portion of costs passed on to leaseholders to be refunded and we are currently looking into it and awaiting further details.

 What is an intrusive survey?